CheVeraId/domainauth-spec/README.md

 ## Conventions

-- British spelling is to be used (e.g. "organisation", "serialisation") for consistency with the original draft.
+- British spelling is to be used (e.g. "artefacts", "serialisation", "licence") for consistency with the original draft.
 - The abbreviation for "identifier" is spelt "id", not "ID"; it's an abbreviation, not an acronym.

 ## Usage